lokmeinmatz/ba-docs/notes/HCI/User Research.md

 - task should be common in their work and be done by as many people as possible in diffrent groups to have good comparability
 - take notes during observation
 - record if possible

+## Contextual inquiry (VL2.3)
+Base idea similar to moderated observation, but is more "learn from the workers" / observing the typical work a user does while moderated observation is focused on

 ## user interviews (hci.1 p137)
 Goal is to feel more like a natural conversation than strict Q->A flow.